1875 Boston mayoral election

 The Boston mayoral election of 1875 saw the reelection of Samuel C. Cobb to a third consecutive term.

 Nominations

-While incumbent mayor Samuel C. Cobb initially said he would not seek election, a petition asking that he serve a third term received the signatures of roughly 2,000 signatures leading Bostonians.
+While incumbent mayor Samuel C. Cobb initially said he would not seek election, a petition asking that he serve a third term received the signatures of roughly 2,000 signatures of leading Bostonians.
 Cobb agreed to run again.
 The city committees of both the Democratic and Republican Party opted to unite on running a challenger against Cobb.

 Results

 After a spirited campaign, Cobb won reelection.